DeCodeCafe/Onboarding-and-ToDo-List-/README.md

   - [ ] Please write about yourself.
 How about sharing your image, social links and some nice lines about you?
 Also, it's a .md file ( markdown file).
 Know more about it's [good practice](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+### Note
-To tick the box: You nee to write X in the box.
+To tick the box: You need to write X in the box.